norcams/winch/docs/learning_winch.rst

 ------------
 - A local copy of the winch project from GitHub
 - VirtualBox and vagrant installed on your computer
-- Knowledge about the OpenStack components
+- Knowledge about the OpenStack components and IP forwarding

 There are two different ways to deploy OpenStack using the winch project: